slaskhas/raspberry-motion-kvs-streamer/README.md

 go build motion-kvs-streamer.go shortprettydump.go <br/>
 It may take a while on a pi zero.
+Copy the .env.sample to .env and edit it to match your settings.

 ### Try it

 As root , set the environment variables or make sure the .env file is correct.
 Then run the binary i.e. **./motion-kvs-streamer**

 *Optionally* connect a standard PIR motion sensor to +5V  , Gnd and pin 18 on your pi and start moving around.
-It's safe to use the +5V because the PIR sensor has a built in 3.3v regulator.
-If in doubt , verify your brand/model.
+It's safe to use the +5V because the most common PIR sensors have built in 3.3v regulator.
+If in doubt, verify your brand/model.

-If you don't have a PIR motion detector connected you can start the camera by setting the shadow flag *Camera* to 1 , in the AWS Console -> AWS IoT -> Manage -> Things -> your-thing-name -> Device Shadows -> Classic Shadow -> Edit button and paste
+If you don't want to use a PIR motion detector you can start the camera by setting the shadow flag *Camera* to 1 , in the AWS Console -> AWS IoT -> Manage -> Things -> your-thing-name -> Device Shadows -> Classic Shadow -> Edit button and paste

 <pre>
 {